Lavine420/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying pattern lines in root
+displaying lines with pattern bin